Skip to main content

 “Do you think we are like them?”
 His question made Swadhin feel guilty.
 “You think we will do to her what her father did to Benu’s daughter?”
 Swadhin’s throat was dry.

-Benimadhob’s daughter was found in tattered clothes, roaming the streets of Barisal like a mad woman.
+Benimadhob’s daughter was found in tattered clothes, roaming the streets of Barisal like a madwoman.
 She could not recognise anyone, not even her father.
-Last heard the Imperial Police had picked her up to interrogate her about her brother’s whereabouts when they arrested her father.
+Last heard, the Imperial Police had picked her up to interrogate her about her brother’s whereabouts when they arrested her father.
 He had heard the men discuss how they abused her with extreme physical torture and rape, pushing her to insanity.
-However, Benimadhob had to be let go because of a lack of evidence on him.
+However, Benimadhob had to be let go because of a lack of evidence against him.
 His freedom became his curse.
 He had no idea if his son was dead or alive.
-And he had to keep his daughter indoors, chained and locked, lest someone did what she already suffered from again.
+And he had to keep his daughter indoors, chained and locked, lest someone do to her what she had already suffered from again.
 Swadhin had not been to the shop since.
-The child tended to it but business was down since the policemen were forbidden to go there.
+The child tended to it, but business was down since the policemen were forbidden to go there.
 It was then that they heard of his arrest.
-It was weird to see Benu relieved to know his whereabouts even when he was in Jail.
-The dates of the hearing were set and The Leader had talked to a Barrister.
+It was weird to see Benu relieved to know his whereabouts, even when he was in Jail.
+The dates of the hearing were set, and the Leader had talked to a Barrister.
 They would ask for the death penalty for sure, but he did not sugarcoat it.
-Our only way is if there was a lack of evidence or tampered pieces of evidence in court.
+Our only way is if there was a lack of evidence or tampering with pieces of evidence in court.
 He had heard his father talk to the associates about the next course of action.

 “No,” Swadhin answered firmly.
 “He was an animal.”
 But Swadhin still had no answer to his question.
 Should he ask again?